Image

 The possible outcomes for a juvenile accused of a crime can vary based on the severity of the offense, the juvenile’s prior record, and the specific circumstances of the case.
 All of these possibilities and what-ifs are precisely why you need a strong Holts Summit, MO juvenile defense attorney in your corner, fighting for your rights and future.

-Do not leave it to chance in Holts Summit, MO; call the attorneys at Combs Waterkotte right now at (314) 900-HELP or contact us online.
-Here are some of the potential outcomes:
+Don’t leave the outcome to chance in Holts Summit, MO; call the lawyers at Combs Waterkotte right now at (314) 900-HELP or contact us online.
+Here are some of the potential scenarios:

 Diversion Programs

 Juveniles may qualify for alternative programs aimed at diverting them from formal court proceedings.
-These initiatives, like counseling, community service opportunities in Holts Summit, MO, or educational components, provide alternatives to traditional legal pathways.
+These initiatives, such as counseling, community service opportunities in Holts Summit, MO, or educational components, provide alternatives to traditional legal pathways.

 Probation